GusBerZ/GusBerZ/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTM, CSS, JavaScrypt
+- 🌱 I’m currently learning HTML, CSS, JavaScrypt
 - 💬 Ask me about Photoshop, Front-End or Games
 - 🤔 I’m looking for help with JavaScrypt